 The number and timing of new store openings, and the costs and fixed lease obligations associated therewith, have had, and are expected to continue to have, a significant impact on our results of operations.
 The number of new stores reflects the number of stores opened during a particular reporting period.
 Before we open new stores, we incur pre-opening expenses, which are defined below.
-While sales at new stores are generally lower than sales at our stores that have been open for more than one year, our new stores have historically been profitable in their first year.
-We believe that our new stores mature over a three- to five-year time frame, depending on the maturity and number of our other stores in the same geographic market as the new store.
-Generally, our newer stores have also averaged higher comparable store sales growth than our mature stores.
+While net sales at new stores are generally lower than net sales at our stores that have been open for more than one year, our new stores have historically been profitable in their first year.
+Generally, our newer stores have also averaged higher comparable store sales growth than our total store average.

 Our gross profit is variable in nature and generally follows changes in net sales.
-Our gross profit and gross margin can also be impacted by changes in our prices, our merchandising assortment, shrink, damage and selling of discontinued products.
+Our gross profit and gross margin can also be impacted by changes in our prices, our merchandising assortment, shrink, damage, selling of discontinued products, the cost to transport our products from the manufacturer to our stores and our distribution center costs.
 With respect to our merchandising assortment, certain of our products tend to generate somewhat higher margins than other products within the same product categories or among different product categories.
 We have experienced modest inflation increases in certain of our product categories, but historically have been able to source from a different manufacturer or pass increases onto our consumers with modest impact on our gross margin.
 Our gross profit and gross margin, which reflect our net sales and our cost of sales and any changes to the components thereof, allow us to evaluate our profitability and overall business results.

 Gross profit is calculated as net sales less cost of sales.
 Gross profit as a percentage of net sales is referred to as gross margin.
 Cost of sales consists of merchandise costs, as well as capitalized freight costs to transport inventory to our distribution centers and stores, and duty and other costs that are incurred to distribute the merchandise to our stores.
-Cost of sales also includes shrinkage, damage product disposals, distribution and warehousing costs.
-The Company receives cash consideration from certain vendors related to vendor allowances and volume rebates, which is recorded as a reduction of costs of sales as the inventory is sold or as a reduction of the carrying value of inventory while the inventory is still on hand.
+Cost of sales also includes shrinkage, damage product disposals, distribution, warehousing costs, sourcing and compliance costs.
+We receive cash consideration from certain vendors related to vendor allowances and volume rebates, which is recorded as a reduction of costs of sales as the inventory is sold or as a reduction of the carrying value of inventory while the inventory is still on hand.
+Costs associated with arranging and paying for freight to deliver products to customers is included in cost of sales.
 The components of our cost of sales may not be comparable to the components of cost of sales, or similar measures, of other retailers.
 As a result, data in this prospectus regarding our gross profit and gross margin may not be comparable to similar data made available by other retailers.

-EBITDA and Adjusted EBITDA
+Operating Income, EBITDA, Adjusted EBITDA